TallenPeli/zinc/README.md

 Q?
 Do you take donations?

-> A: No, we do not take donations and I don't plan to take any soon.
+> A: No, I do not take donations and I don't plan to take any soon.
 This is a fun hobby project, but this may change.